nysenate/NYSenate.gov-Website-D9/tests/dtt/README.md

 - **Production database required.** Tests query real content (nodes, taxonomy terms, entityqueues).
 Running against a fresh install with no content will cause tests to skip or fail.
 A clone of the production database is required for full coverage.
 - **Redis must be running.** The site uses Redis as the page cache backend.
 If Redis is not running, `x-drupal-cache` headers will be absent and all cache header assertions will fail.
 In CI, this is guaranteed because tests run inside the Pantheon container.
 Locally, ensure DDEV's Redis service is running (`ddev redis-cli ping`).
-- **Tests are non-destructive.** Entity re-saves change no field values.
+- **Tests are non-destructive.** Entity saves change no field values.
+The homepage hero test presses "Add item" (not the main Save button), so no queue changes are persisted.
 Flag operations are cleaned up in `finally` blocks.
-Synthetic users created by `NoCachePoisoningTest` and `AuthenticatedDynamicCacheTest` are deleted after each test run by DTT's built-in teardown.
+Synthetic users created by all test classes are deleted after each test run by DTT's built-in teardown.
 - **Cron noise is suppressed.** The `automated_cron` module emits PHP warnings on every request via `kernel.terminate`.
 These are a pre-existing issue unrelated to cache behavior and are suppressed via `$failOnPhpWatchdogMessages = FALSE` in `CacheTestBase`.
 - **Docker memory.** If PHPUnit exits with code 137 (OOM/SIGKILL), increase Docker Desktop's memory allocation to at least 6–8 GB (Settings → Resources → Memory).
+- **Pantheon container memory.** `run-on-container.sh` invokes PHPUnit with `php -d memory_limit=2048M` to override the Pantheon container's default 1 GB web PHP limit.
+If the run is killed mid-suite on Pantheon, this limit may need to be raised further.